-New Views is supported by The Mohn Westlake Foundation, Buffini Chao Foundation, Old Possum’s Practical Trust, The Steel Charitable Trust, Noël Coward Foundation and Chapman Charitable Trust.
+New Views is supported by The Mohn Westlake Foundation, Buffini Chao Foundation, Old Possum’s Practical Trust, Kusuma Trust UK, Unwin Charitable Trust, Noel Coward Foundation, Chapman Charitable Trust and The Golsoncott Foundation

 Audible is the Official Audio Partner of New Views.

-Nationwide learning is supported by Buffini Chao Foundation, Garfield Weston Foundation, Clore Duffield Foundation, Tim and Sarah Bunting, Behrens Foundation, Cleopatra Trust and Milton Grundy Foundation.
+Nationwide learning is supported by Buffini Chao Foundation and Clore Duffield Foundation, Tim & Sarah Bunting, MFPA Trust Fund for the Training of Disabled Children in the Arts, Behrens Foundation, Cleopatra Trust, and The Andor Charitable Trust.

 Secondary and FE Programme Manager

 Secondary and FE Programme Coordinator